akheron/jansson/doc/apiref.rst

     ``fmt`` may contain objects and arrays as values, i.e. recursive value extraction is supporetd.

+    .. versionadded:: 2.3
+       Any ``s`` representing a key may be suffixed with a ``?`` to make the key optional.
+If the key is not found, nothing is extracted.
+See below for an example.

 ``!``
     This special format character is used to enable the check that all object and array items are accessed, on a per-value basis.
 It